Maintain Employer Withholding Tax

 Do I need to register with the Department of Revenue for withholding tax?

-Additional information can be found in the Employer’s Tax Guide.
+For additional information visit the Employer’s Tax Guide.

 How do I file and report withholding tax?